Schedule Your Consultation Today!Book Now

 The wonderful thing about nitrous oxide is that your body quickly eliminates it from the system once you breathe oxygen for 5 minutes.
 This means there is no lingering effect and no need for someone else to drive you to your dental appointment.
-Patients can request nitrous oxide for any procedure, it requires both you and your dentist to decide the best options to help you comfortably and calmly receive the treatment you need.
+While patients may request nitrous oxide for any procedure, it requires both you and your dentist to decide the best options to help you comfortably and calmly receive the treatment you need.

 Oral sedation involves the administration of an oral medication (pill) that is a sedative and typically does cause patients to sleep deeply throughout their procedures.
 Even those patients who do not sleep and seem to be aware of what is going on have little to no memory of the dental procedure afterward.